 Equally, annual SGEI compensation that takes the form of annual indemnities is subject to publication in the Portuguese Official Journal through a Council of Ministers Resolution.
-For instance, in 2019, through the Council of Ministers Resolution No. 156/2019 the government publicised the amounts granted to public and private entities entrusted with public service missions in the media, culture, telecommunications, rail, road, maritime, inland waterways and air transport sectors.
+For instance, in 2020, through several Council of Ministers Resolutions, the government approved and publicised the amounts granted to public and private entities entrusted with public service missions in the media, culture, telecommunications, rail, road, maritime, inland waterways and air transport sectors.